Playground Case Could Breach Barrier Between Tax Coffers, Religious Schools

 The U.S. Supreme Court hears oral arguments Wednesday in a Missouri case with the potential to open grant programs to parochial schools.

-Monday's showdown pitting school choice and religious liberty advocates against taxpayer groups and civil libertarians has been long in coming.
-The Supreme Court agreed to hear the case of Trinity Lutheran Church v.
+Wednesday's showdown pitting school choice and religious liberty advocates against taxpayer groups and civil libertarians has been long in coming.
+The Supreme Court had agreed to hear the case of Trinity Lutheran Church v.
 Pauley — Pauley being the director of the Missouri Department of Natural Resources at the time — in January 2016.

 A month later, Justice Antonin Scalia died unexpectedly, leaving an eight-justice court that was deeply divided on questions concerning the separation of church and state.
 For nearly a year and a half, the justices punted, declining to hear oral arguments in the case until the court was back up to full strength.